 28. Is there a Mrs. Santa Claus?

-29. December 26th, the day after Christmas is celebrated as ___________?
+29. December 26 is celebrated as what?

-31. Who helps Santa Claus in making his gifts?
+31. Who helps Santa Claus make gifts?

-32. According to the Holy Bible, Jesus Christ was born in a ___________.
+32. According to the Bible story, Jesus Christ was born in a what?

-35. When did the tradition of Christmas Cookies begin?
+35. When did the tradition of Christmas cookies begin?

 36. What Christmas tradition started with decorations made of strands of silver?